MateuszJanduraUszu/mjmem/docs/reference/object_allocator/object_allocator-operator-assign.md

 ## Remarks

-Since the allocator is stateless, it doesn't perform any assignments.
+Since the allocator is stateless, it does not perform any assignments.
 Therefore, the assign operator is trivial.

 ## Requirements